jae-heo/jae-heo.github.io/en/resume.md

 </div>

 ### Projects
-**Nimble - Digital Marketing Automation**<a href="{{ site.baseurl }}/{{ page.lang }}/project/2024/06/11/nimble-project.html" style="float: right; text-decoration: underline; margin-left: 30px">Link</a><span style="float: right; ">2024.01 ~ Ongoing</span>
+**Nimble - Digital Marketing Automation**<a href="{{ site.baseurl }}/{{ page.lang }}/project/2024/06/11/nimble-project.html" style="float: right; text-decoration: underline; margin-left: 30px">Link</a><span style="float: right;">2024.01 ~ Ongoing</span>

 Project Nimble aims to automate digital marketing.
-In today's rapidly changing digital marketing environment with the adoption of AI, automation is essential for setting efficient and effective marketing strategies.
+As the digital marketing environment rapidly evolves with the adoption of AI, automation is essential for efficient and effective marketing strategies.
 Nimble is a solution developed to meet this need.

-**Google Cloud Module - Usability Improvement**<a href="{{ site.baseurl }}/{{ page.lang }}/project/2024/06/11/gcp-improvement.html" style="float: right; text-decoration: underline; margin-left: 30px">Link</a><span style="float: right; ">2024.05 ~ Ongoing</span>
+**Google Cloud Module - Usability Improvement**<a href="{{ site.baseurl }}/{{ page.lang }}/project/2024/06/11/gcp-improvement.html" style="float: right; text-decoration: underline; margin-left: 30px">Link</a><span style="float: right;">2024.05 ~ Ongoing</span>
-The goal of this project is to improve the usability of Google Cloud modules, enhancing user experience and making them more accessible and easier to use.
+This project aims to improve the usability of Google Cloud modules, enhancing user experience and making the platform more accessible and easier to use for a broader audience.

 ### Education

-**Soongsil University** <span style="float: right; ">2016.03 ~ 2023.02</span>
+**Soongsil University** <span style="float: right;">2016.03 ~ 2023.02</span>
-Major: Computer Science
+Major: Department of Computer Science

 ### Experience

-Consultant - **DXT** <span style="float: right; ">2022.09 ~ 2023.10</span>
+**Consultant - DXT** <span style="float: right;">2022.09 ~ 2023.10</span>
-_Description: Phasellus a tellus volutpat, ornare sapien et, lacinia erat.
-Suspendisse congue, enim vitae mattis pulvinar, eros lacus porttitor neque, eu sodales nibh metus nec arcu.
-Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia curae;_
-Technologies used
+As a Junior Consultant at DXT, I developed a bio production process management solution, improving the existing workflow managed through Excel, and reducing BOM management workload by 50%.
+Additionally, I designed and implemented an ASPICE-compliant solution for managing autonomous vehicle electronic components, achieving a 70% cost reduction through B2B cloud deployment.

-Intern - **Westmoon** <span style="float: right; ">2022.06 ~ 2022.08</span>
+**Intern - WESTMOON** <span style="float: right;">2022.06 ~ 2022.08</span>
-_Description: Phasellus a tellus volutpat, ornare sapien et, lacinia erat.
-Suspendisse congue, enim vitae mattis pulvinar, eros lacus porttitor neque, eu sodales nibh metus nec arcu.
-Vestibulum ante ipsum primis in faucibus orci luctus et ultrices posuere cubilia curae;_
-Technologies used
+At WESTMOON's development team, I maintained backend applications, including repairing a Node.js video streaming server and improving the admin page.
+I also developed an annotation tool for rehabilitation datasets using PyQT5, collaborating with the rehabilitation team to design annotation rules.

 ### Military Service

-**Army** - Discharged as Sergeant <span style="float: right; ">2018.09 ~ 2020.04</span>
+Army Discharge - Rank: Sergeant <span style="float: right;">2018.09 ~ 2020.04</span>

-### Awards and Interests

-- Etiam luctus ante quis est dictum faucibus.